jhu-lcsr/good_robot/README.md

 #### Instructions:

-1. Print an ArUco Tag from [here](http://chev.me/arucogen/).
+1. Print an [ArUco Tag](http://chev.me/arucogen/).
 Make sure the ArUco dictionary is correct.
 Attach the ArUco Tag on the robot.

 2. Predefined the workspace in the `calibration_ros.py`.
 To modify these locations, change the variables `workspace_limits` at the end of `calibrate_ros.py`.
 You may define it in the `Calibrate` class or in the function `collect_data` for data collection.